-ISBN 978-9949-9439-4-4
+ISBN (pdf): 978-9949-558-22-3

-A LARGE PART of Estonian heritage is made up not of palaces and memorial monuments, but of utilitarian buildings, full of amazing stories about the time when they were constructed, technology, ideals of their time, people's everyday lives and politics.
+A large part of Estonian heritage is made up not of palaces and monuments, but of practical buildings, full of amazing stories about the time when they were constructed, technology, ideals of their time, people's everyday lives and politics.
 For a small country on the outskirts of Europe, we can boast of quite a few technological achievements, such as the huge arch of the Tallinn Song Festival Grounds, the reinforced concrete bridge across the Kasari River, or the Glehn palm house, with its granite vaults.
 We can also argue about whether the tower of St Olaf's Church was ever the tallest in the world or not.
 And now we once again have the Seaplane Harbour.

-Cultural heritage is the mirror of history and politics.
-The big wars of the 20th century were 'on the horizon' long before they actually broke out.
-The Russian tsar Nicholas II started to plan the construction of enormous coastal batteries, minefields and naval units around Tallinn and Porkkala back in 1907, in order to block the enemy from getting to St Petersburg.
+The big wars of the 20th century were "on the horizon" long before they actually broke out.
+The Russian tsar Nicholas II planned the construction of enormous coastal batteries, minefields and naval units around Tallinn and Porkkala back in 1907, in order to block the enemy from getting to St Petersburg.
 One of the most spectacular constructions was the Seaplane Harbour.
 The winner of the competition in 1916 to build the seaplane hangars was the Danish company Christian & Nielsen.
 The design was more than merely innovative; this was probably one of the first large-scale reinforced concrete shell structures in the world.

-Many of our monuments have a Cinderella story similar to that of the Seaplane Harbour: abandoned and crumbling, nearly derelict heritage being turned into important objects.
+Many of our monuments have a Cinderella story similar to that of the Seaplane Harbour: abandoned and crumbling heritage being turned into important objects.
 The Seaplane Harbour is now a branch of the Estonian Maritime Museum.
-The extraordinary restoration work on such a unique building, plus the bold approach of the exhibition, linking modern technology and novel ideas to our heritage, garnered it the Europa Nostra Award in 2013.
+The extraordinary restoration work on such a unique building, plus the bold approach of the exhibition, garnered it the Europa Nostra Award in 2013.